LafeLabs/srs/README.md

 }
 </pre>

 Now again we break off the replication methods from the thing being replicated.
 Replication is to happen on the Open Web.
 That is, it must have self-contained and self-replicating code that can copy itself from any web server to any other, and be edited after being copied, then copied again from the new instance so that the information is totally decentralized and evolves naturally as it's copied and edited.
 We also need this document to include instructions in human language(English for now) on how to replicate the whole system, by either buying a domain and setting up paid web hosting or building their own physically local web server to server the files.
 This document will contain that information.
-Furthermore, the replicator set must include the other media that are used to replicate the whole set, including content on commercial social media
+Furthermore, the replicator set must include the other media that are used to replicate the whole set, including content on commercial social media.

 <pre>
 Replication =